 I first entered a room full of heads and only heads.
 These heads represented various mythological characters and creatures.
 It was almost as if someone had entered fantasy land and beheaded many of them and brought back as trophies.
 My macabre imagination apart, this represented some of the finest specimens of this art form that has been honed for centuries by this family.

-The Satradhikar (Head of the Satra), Hemchandra Goswami is an award winning craftsman too.
+Artist Hemchandra Goswami is an award-winning craftsman who is responsible for developing this craft in recent times.
 The entire family practices this craft and although I could not meet him, I met Dhiraj Goswami, one of the next generation artists from the family, who was busy giving finishing touches to a Ganesha mask.

 Here it must be noted that these masks are not only for display.
 They are used in the Bhaonas, traditional dramas where mythological stories are enacted by actors by wearing these masks to depict respective characters.
 Goswami even demonstrated a few of them by wearing them himself.
 All these masks have a frame made of bamboo underneath, which is then covered with clay and then painted to come up with the faces.